-An awareness for the effects that industries have on the food that we’re eating is second knowledge to most of us.
-Moderating our intake of meat, for example, is something to take note of and it’s also a pretty common New Year’s resolution.
-But if you’re switching to a vegetarian diet, can you also be sure that you’re switching to a healthy diet?
+Understanding how our food intake affects the environment around us and our own bodies is becoming an increasingly popular topic.
+Moderating our intake of meat, for example, is something to take note of and it’s also a pretty common New Year’s resolution (#newyearnewyou).
+But if you’re switching to a vegetarian diet, can you be sure that you’re switching to a healthier diet?
 We asked dietician Angela Kranendonk, to back up our moral-meaning with scientific fact.

 What advice would you give to someone thinking of becoming a vegetarian?